ericzzj1989/vio_initialization_evaluation/README.md

 * `groundtruth.txt`: groundtruth poses
 * `init_estimate.txt`: initialization estimated poses

-For analyzing results from `N` runs, the estimated poses should have suffixes `0` to `N-1`.
-You can see the folders under `results` for examples.
-These files contains **all the essential information** to reproduce quantitative trajectory evaluation results with the toolbox.

 ### Poses
 The groundtruth (`groundtruth.txt`) and initialization estimated poses (`init_estimate.txt`) are specified in the following format